Doctelligence/doctelligence.github.io/roadmap.md

 ## 🌍 Community Engagement
 - Continue engaging with the community to build network participants, including data providers, evaluators, and stakeholders to ensure a decentralized and scalable ecosystem.

+## 🚀 Testnet Launch
+- Launch the testnet to demonstrate infrastructure and onboard early testers for feedback.

 ## 🤝 Partnerships
 - Forge collaborations with federated learning companies, open-source organizations, and data providers.